collocations.org

 Parliament voted for the bill to become law.

-enforce, uphold
+apply, enforce, implement, uphold

-It''s the job of the police to enforce the law.
+It's the job of the police to enforce the law.

 Judges interpret this law in different ways.

-LAW + VERB
+law + VERB

-allow sth, forbid sth, prohibit sth
+ban sth, forbid sth, prohibit sth

 The law forbids gambling of any kind.

-permit sth | require sth
+mandate sth (esp.
+AmE), require sth

 The wearing of a crash helmet is required by law.

-govern sth
+govern sth, regulate sth

 the law governing school attendance